Tampakan mine: Environmental impact

 A risk-mapping assessment by the World Resources Institute and the Jesuit Institute of Environmental Science for Social Change (ESSC) found that the Tampakan mine project requires the clearance of 3,935 hectares of forest, which would significantly impact the local ecosystem, including risks to endangered floral and fauna species.
 In addition, the excavation will break into the aquifer in the area and is very likely to limit the availability and quality of groundwater in the area.
 Concerns about the project’s environmental impact are also being raised by local advocacy groups, who are petitioning for the ban on open-pit mining to be upheld as the project threatens local food supply, water sources, and the well-being of people.
-The Davao Association of Catholic Schools, Inc. (DACS) also renounces the project over concerns around the threat of contamination to the local river systems.
+The Davao Association of Catholic Schools also renounces the project over concerns around the threat of contamination to the local river systems.
 In particular, fear is expressed about a possible recurrence of the Marcopper disaster, where a leak has led to severe impacts on the river system and the health and livelihood of local communities.